Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• Peppermint leaves (Mentha piperitae folium)
+• Peppermint leaves (Menthae piperitae folium)

 • Peppermint oil (Menthae piperitae aetheroleum)

-The quality of Peppermint tincture (Menthae piperitae tincture) is specified in the German Drug Codex (DAC).
+The quality of peppermint tincture (Menthae piperitae tincture) is specified in the German Drug Codex (DAC).

 Medical applications